-VO2=VO2max×CO2C50%VO2+CO2, (1)
+VO2=VO2max×CO2C50%VO2max+CO2, (1)

-where VO2max is an asymptotic VO2, and C50%VO2 is the value of CO2 where VO2 = VO2max/2.
+where VO2max is an asymptotic VO2, and C50%VO2max is the value of CO2 where VO2 = VO2max/2.
 Importantly, in order to achieve model convergence, we employ a transformation to VO2.
 For each individual, we standardise VO2 based on its maximum value, so all individuals present a relative VO2 bounded between zero and one.
-We note that this transformation implicitly assumes that C50%VO2 is independent of body mass.
-While this transformation affects the estimated VO2max, it does not affect our primary goal, which is to estimate C50%VO2 for each species.
+We note that this transformation implicitly assumes that C50%VO2max is independent of body mass.
+While this transformation affects the estimated VO2max, it does not affect our primary goal, which is to estimate C50%VO2max for each species because it entails adding a constant to the numerator in Equation (1), hence C50%VO2, which is in the denominator, is not affected.

 Model Fitting and statistical tests